 UP is committed to being a leader in sustainable agricultural practices and is aware of the footprint it leaves on the environment and our Group therefore constantly strives towards reducing variables that impact the environment negatively.
-Focus on reducing GHG's, energy, water and waste in line with the concept of the circular economy is therefore a vital part of UP's environmental policies.
+We strictly adhere to No Deforestation and No New Development on Peat soils regardless of its depth since 2010 and focus on the reduction of GHGs, energy, water and waste in line with the concept of the circular economy as a vital part of our environmental policy.

 Global plantation development has contributed significantly to economic development and prosperity.
-However, deforestation and other unsustainable practices have many negative consequences for people and the environment, and as a Group, we therefore are fully committed to protect forests, peatlands, and human and community rights.
+However, deforestation and other unsustainable practices have many negative consequences for people and the environment, and our Group is therefore fully committed to protect forests, peatlands, and human and community rights.

-As an important part of our sustainability journey, we work closely with other growers, suppliers, contractors, processors, NGOs, Brand manufacturers and other industry stakeholders to take part in transforming the industry as well as create further awareness on the importance of sustainable palm oil production.
+As an important part of our sustainability journey, we work closely with other growers, suppliers, contractors, processors, NGOs, Brand manufacturers and other industry stakeholders to take part in transforming the industry as well as creating further awareness on the importance of sustainable palm oil production.